Statistics report that 70% of Digital Transformation projects fail, with $900B being wasted in 2018.

 HappySignals Approach to Digital Transformation

-Measurement and Metrics
+Digital Transformation Measurement and Metrics

-Sami believes that Digital Transformation projects are started in the wrong way.
+Sami believes that Digital Transformation projects are launched in the wrong way.
 The first step to starting a digital transformation project is to “ask from the project managers and even the whole team one relevant question – what is the target or desired outcome for this project?” – Sami Kallio.

 “Digital Transformation is a really lovely concept, because it’s telling about a journey”